mrakgr/Trading-Journal/journal_2025.md

 Yeah, I can only get better by doing this so why not go for it?

 The main point would be to get familiar with backtesting and visualization, but I would gain from experimenting with momentum systems either way.

+6:30pm.
+I have an idea.
+I'll open a ticket and ask them to donate those 50 euros to charity.
+Maybe for CS grads that cannot get a job.
+That will do the trick.
+I'll do it in a few weeks.